andypfau/sfg/README.md

 2. Add all paths of the system:
     - Each path consists of a source node, a destination node, and a weight (gain).
         - If not specified, the weight is implicitly set to 1.
-        - A weight may be a numeric value, or e.g. a [sympy](https://pypi.org/project/sympy/) symbol.
+        - A weight may be a numeric value, or e.g. a `sympy` symbol.
     - A node name may be a string, or a tuple `(group,name)` if you want to group nodes in groups.
         - Alternatively, you can specify a separator in the constructor; then every name is split into group and name by the seprator.
         - See demo `samples/02_control_loop.py` for an example.
-3. Create a plot of the SFG by calling the `plot()` function, using the [graphviz](https://pypi.org/project/graphviz/) package.
+3. Create a plot of the SFG by calling the `plot()` function.
     - The function will return the graph as a `graphviz.Digraph` object, which you can save or display.
         - See demo `samples/01_minimal.py.py` for an example.
     - You can also plot all loops in the system, by calling the `plot_loops()` function.